vamsikrishna-1530/assessment/ReactJs.md

+# ** ReactJs **

+ReactJS is a **JavaScript library** used for building user interfaces, especially **single-page applications (SPAs)** where UI updates dynamically without needing a full page reload.
+It was developed by **Facebook (now Meta)** and is maintained by both Meta and the open-source community.

+### **Why ReactJS?**
+ReactJS is widely used because of its:
+1. **Component-Based Architecture** – UI is broken into reusable components, making development and maintenance easier.
+2. **Virtual DOM** – React updates only the changed parts of the UI efficiently, improving performance.
+3. **Declarative Syntax** – Makes code easier to understand and debug.
+4. **Unidirectional Data Flow** – Ensures better control over data and state management.
+5. **Strong Community Support** – Large ecosystem with libraries like Redux, Next.js, and React Router.

 ### **Understanding Custom Hooks in React**

 A **custom hook** is a reusable function in React that encapsulates common logic while leveraging built-in hooks like `useState`, `useEffect`, or `useReducer`.
 Custom hooks help in **code reusability, better organization, and cleaner components**.